 Happy Halloween, Trailers From Hell miscreants!

-Roughly 17 million folks stateside as of this writing have seen the latest Halloween film (based on its current $159.3 million domestic box office take divided by the average ticket price), which premiered to stellar reviews and brisk business.
-Upon leaving their local theater, I’m sure a lot of those 14 million folks had questions.
+The latest Halloween film premiered stateside on October 19th to stellar reviews and brisk business, proving that this 40 year-old cinematic franchise, much like its signature character, refuses to die.
+Upon leaving their local theater, I’m sure several of the flick’s many, many millions of patrons had questions.
 Some people inevitably asked themselves, “Wait — I thought Laurie Strode was Michael Myers’ sister?
 And that she died in a car accident, orphaning a daughter named Jamie (Danielle Harris) to fend off her evil uncle?”
 Still others, I expect, asked themselves, “Wait — I thought Laurie Strode was Michael Myers’ sister?
 And that she faked her death in a car accident, and she and her son John (Josh Hartnett) ably fended off her evil brother?”
 Well, both those realities are true.
 As is the universe where Michael and Laurie share powerful psychic visions of Michael’s deceased stripper mother on a white horse, ordering them around from beyond the grave.
 Plus the universe where the first Halloween exists as a movie, in a terrifying reality where witches and warlocks own sinister mask manufacturing plants.

 Of the 11 Halloween movies, only two of them “count” as official canon right now — the original John Carpenter-Debra Hill classic Halloween (1978), and the new, confusingly titled Halloween (2018), directed and co-written by David Gordon Green.
 Because the unyielding slasher series has retconned most of its sequels and remakes out of existence, it essentially now operates across five different chronological strands.
 In the spirit of today’s spooky holiday, this Michael Myers aficionado has opted to (a) separate and track each strand, and subsequently (b) rank them all in terms of quality.
 Continuity gaps abound even across supposedly connected movies, as we’ll see below.
 Be warned — spoilers abound below.
 If you want power rankings of each individual film, then you’re in luck!
 We have a list for that, too.